Frequently Asked Questions

 What types of clinical experiences are provided in the DNP program?

-Direct and indirect clinical practices that implement evidence-based projects, or quality improvement work in patient care, administrative, or leadership situations and are in conjunction with individual course objectives.
+Students engage in direct and indirect clinical practices that implement or evaluate evidence-based projects, or quality improvement work in patient care, administrative, or leadership situations and are in conjunction with individual course objectives.

 What type of technology is required for the online program?